nbelin/7Wonders/README.md

 # 7Wonders

-C++ and Qt multiplayer implementation of 7Wonders by Antoine Bauzat.
+C++ and Qt multiplayer implementation of 7Wonders by Antoine Bauza.

 Tested on Windows 10 and Arch Linux (Qt 5.15.0 gcc 10.1.0 64 bits).